acetone415/ordering_bot/README.md

   * Enter your Token in `.env`:
     > TOKEN = "Token_From_BotFather"
   * Load your tracklist (`tracklist.txt` as example).
-  You can name it otherwise than `tracklist.txt`
+  You can name it otherwise than `tracklist.txt`, but you need to set TRACKLIST_NAME in `bot/config.py` as you named your tracklist file.

 * Install requirements:
   ``` make install ```